sirnobility/sirnobility.github.io/_pages/about.md

 ---
 ###### Colossians 3:23 - Salem, OR

 Hello there.

-I'm a college student that's interested in probably too many things for my own good, I thoroughly enjoy learning and am curious about pretty much everything; especially Physics/Engineering & Theology.
-(Which are more closely related than you may think)
+I'm a college student that's interested in probably too many things for my own good.
+I thoroughly enjoy learning and am curious about pretty much everything; with a special emphasis Physics/Engineering & Theology (Which are more closely related than you may think).

-I launched this website in an attempt to keep my thoughts organized as I write about topics I'm interested in, and as a fun little summer project to learn web development better, as well as get accustomed to coding in preparation for my Computer Science classes this upcoming year woohoo!
+I created this website in an attempt to keep my thoughts organized as I write about topics I'm interested in.
+My philosophy being that if I research a topic well enough to present it in "blog" form, I've reached a certain level of understanding of the topic.

+I suspect, as time goes on, my thoughts & ideas will evolve and I'll update my posts accordingly.

+Special shout out to Jesus for creating the Universe (John 1:3), and for giving humanity the ultimate gift.
+Salvation (John 3:16).